insure logo

 79936$2,073$173

-Most expensive ZIP codes for home insurance rates in Texas
+Most expensive ZIP codes for home insurance in Texas

-Below is a list of some of the most expensive ZIP codes in Texas for homeowners insurance.
+Below are average rates for some of the most expensive ZIP codes in Texas.

 ZIP codeAverage annual rateAverage monthly rate